MeiyueComputBio/sbl/README.md

 # sbl
-An R package for QTL mapping and GWAS
+An R package implementing SBL method for QTL mapping and GWAS